-- Study was for around 50 days less, with lessons commonly starting at 9 a.m. and finishing in the afternoon. - This type of arrangement was needed because students may have had to work. - During the late 18th century, Sunday schools held at church or chapel became widely popular, receiving much charitable backing from the middle classes. - They provided children from poor families with another opportunity to receive some basic learning, usually the ability to read.
+- Study was for around 50 days with lessons commonly starting at 9 a.m. and finishing in the afternoon. - This type of arrangement was needed because students may have had to work. - During the late 18th century, Sunday schools held at church or chapel became widely popular. - They provided children from poor families with another opportunity to receive some basic learnings, usually the ability to read.